taskscape/InfostackerPlugin/README.md

-# Obsidian Note Publish Plugin Documentation
+# Infostacker Note Publish Plugin Documentation

 ## Overview

-The Obsidian Note Publish plugin enables users to send notes to a server, edit them, and delete them directly within the Obsidian program.
+The Infostacker Note Publish plugin enables users to send notes to a server, edit them, and delete them directly within the Obsidian program.
 Additionally, it allows users to share notes with others via a generated link.
 The plugin supports attachments, and users with the link can view the note along with its attachments in HTML format.

 ## Installation